visitors and counting...

 Home of the rugged 160 Meter "sloper" antenna!

-Want on 160M but not enough space for the antenna?
+Want on 160M but cramped for antenna space?
 We have your solution:

 If you have 40-50' height and about 50' horizontal space

-we have the perfect antenna to get you on the air:
+we have a great antenna to get you on the air.
+We offer a 75/80M version as well.

 The finest shortened 160M antenna available at any price!

-***We are custom antenna fabricators.. contact us for a quote on your special antenna... problem antenna situations are our specialty...***
+***We also build custom antennas for VHF and UHF.. contact us for a quote on your special antenna... problem antenna situations are our specialty...***

 KC5UYF